ValeriyaKunichik/React-Image-Stock/README.md

-My cute Image Stock created using React and Sanity Deployed on https://myimagestock.netlify.app/
+My cute Image Stock created using React and Sanity.

+Deployed on https://myimagestock.netlify.app/